mohalibou/StutterGuide/README.md

 1. Open `StutterGuide.swiftpm` in Xcode
 2. Grant microphone and speech recognition permissions when prompted
-3. Run on iPad or iPad simulator for best experience
+3. Run on iPad device for best experience

 ## Architecture Highlights